vibhusapra/atropos/README.md

 python gsm8k_server.py process --env.data_path_to_save_groups gsm8k.jsonl
 ```

 would save data to `gsm8k.jsonl` and also generate a corresponding `gsm8k.html` which can be opened in a browser.
-By default this uses OpenAI deployment of `gpt-4.1` if the `OPENAI_API_KEY` environment variable is defined, but this behavior can be customized for exmaple as follows
+By default this uses OpenAI deployment of `gpt-4.1` if the `OPENAI_API_KEY` environment variable is defined, but this behavior can be customized for example as follows

 ```sh
 python gsm8k_server.py process --env.data_path_to_save_groups gsm8k.jsonl \